estatewatch/estatewatch/content/guide/index.md

 <b>Please make sure that you don't upload any images that you haven't taken yourself or that you haven't been given permission to use!
 </div>

-In the [discussions section](https://github.com/estatewatch/estatewatch/discussions) you will find a 'to-do' list and some ideas about how to research estates under threat.
+In the [discussions section](https://github.com/estatewatch/estatewatch/discussions) you will find a 'to-do' list as well as some ideas about how to research estates under threat.